StergachisLab/DAF-QC-SMK/README.md

 ## Inputs
-Table that includes sample name, bam/FASTA path, and targeted regions.
+`config.tbl` Table that includes sample name, bam/FASTA path, and targeted regions.
 For compatibility with pbmarkdup, PacBio bam file inputs should be either unaligned or filtered for primary reads only if a consensus will be generated.
 See `config/config.tbl` for a template.
 ```
 sample	file	regs
 test_sample	/my/bam/path/file.bam	chr4:3073138-3075853,chr3:179228176-179236561
 ```

-Config file that includes paths to sample table and reference genome and specifies custom parameters.
+`config.yaml` Config file that includes paths to sample table and reference genome and specifies custom parameters.
 See `config.config.yaml` for a template.
 ```
 ref: /my/ref/path/genome.fa # path to a reference fasta